 Often, around the time that the shooting industry settles down into a comfortable routine regarding one product niche or another, Kel-Tec will come along and give it a good swift kick in its complacency.
-Many .22 LR pistols designed for competition or casual plinking have been sporting 10-round, single-stack magazines since the Clinton administration.
+For decades, many .22 LR pistols designed for competition or casual plinking have been sporting 10-round, single-stack magazines.
 The new CP33 takes the magazine from single-stack to a 33-round quad-stack while challenging rimfire pistol design on other levels as well.

 When it comes to shotguns, Kel-Tec's dual magazine tube, pump-action bullpup KSG took the market by storm in 2011.
 Its compact 26.1" overall length and 15-round ammunition capacity have kept it selling steadily since its release.
 Having already explored longer and shorter versions of the KSG configuration, the company has opted to slim down the platform to a single magazine version called the KS7.
 The result is a handy, lightweight defensive shotgun that costs half as much as the original KSG.

 The Kel-Tec CP33 .22 LR Pistol In 2010, I had my first opportunity to handle Kel-Tec's initial foray into the world of rimfire handguns at the annual SHOT Show in Las Vegas.
 It was the PMR-30 semi-automatic pistol chambered in .22 WMR.
 This pistol stands out from the crowd because of its unloaded weight of 13.6 oz., light single-action trigger and its unconventional pie-wedge magazine that holds up to 30 rounds of ammunition.
 Fans were quick to request a .22 LR version of the platform which would be significantly less expensive to feed.

 PMR-30 chambered in .22 WMR (Left) next to the new CP33 .22 LR (Right).